FCS Express Knowledge Base

 The objective of visualizing data on a measured parameter is to evaluate the distribution of the sampled data.
 The axis scaling on a plot only affects how data is displayed on the plot with statistics always derived from the raw data in FCS Express.
 All data files, regardless of the scale that they were acquired with, can be displayed in any of the scalings supported by FCS Express.

-The ability to automatically adjust plot axes based on the data displayed on the plot aims to avoid potential unexpected negative populations (usually cause by compensation/acquisition issues) that may be missed.
+The ability to automatically adjust plot axes based on the data displayed on the plot aims to avoid potential unexpected negative populations (usually caused by compensation/acquisition issues) that may be missed.

-Due to the variability of the raw data (min and max values for the data sets which sometimes can include extreme outliers), the automatic transition point and resolution minimum used to display biexponential scaling on the axis of a plot may change between data files.
-In FCS Express, it is possible to set both the Below Zero Parameter and define the Resolution Minimum to display on the axes to "lock" the Biexponential scaling so axis do not appear to shift when working between different data files that could have vastly different settings when using "automatic" mode.
+Due to the variability of the raw data (min and max values for the data sets which sometimes can include extreme outliers), the automatic transition point and Axis Minimum (Resolution) used to display biexponential scaling on the axis of a plot may change between data files.
+In FCS Express, it is possible to set both the Below Zero Parameter and the Axis Minimum (Resolution) to display on the axes to "lock" the Biexponential scaling so axes do not appear to shift when working between different data files that could have vastly different settings when using "automatic" mode.

 How to "lock" the Biexponential Transition Point and Axes on a Plot

-In FCS Express, the biexponential scale for a given plot can be locked in place using a combination of the Axis formatting dialog and the Specific Options dialog.
+In FCS Express, the biexponential scale for a given plot can be locked in place using the Axis formatting dialog.

-1. Double click on the plot to open the Format window or right click on the plot and select Format.
+1. Double click on the plot to open the Format window or right click on the plot and select Format this plot > Axes.

-2. Navigate to Axes using the dropdown menu at the top of the Format window.
+2. If not already selected, choose Axes from the dropdown menu at the top of the Format window.

 3. Uncheck the Automatic box beneath Scale.